sindresorhus/electron-util/readme.md

 ### showAboutWindow(options)

 Shows an 'About' window.
-On macOS, the native 'About' window is shown, and on Linux and Windows, a simple custom dialog is shown.
+On macOS and Linux, the native 'About' window is shown, and on Windows, a simple custom dialog is shown.

 On macOS, the `icon`, `text`, and `title` options are ignored.